-It should be highlighted that, in order to define the grievance mechanism's structure and implementation, a subsidiary may set up an ad hoc consultation with local communities, especially if numerous concerns and/or grievances are anticipated.
+It should be highlighted that, in order to define the grievance mechanism's structure and implementation, a subsidiary's CEO may set up a consultation with local communities, especially if numerous concerns and/or grievances are anticipated.
 As for the performance evaluation of grievance mechanisms, the procedure entails that the local sustainability function assesses whether and how to make the evaluation results accessible to the local communities.

-6) See Chapter IV, Human Rights, comment 46.

-7) The Task Force on Justice, Justice for All Report, www.justice.sdg16.plus
+8) See Chapter IV, Human Rights, comment 46.
+9) The Task Force on Justice, Justice for All Report, www.justice.sdg16.plus